 What time should I get to Steveston?

-The competing artists will be arriving with their paints and equipment at the Britannia Shipyards at 9:00am.
-A random draw will then be made to determine where each of them will be painting.
-At 10:00am, each artist will be in place and ready to start.
-Spectators can watch the artists in action around the village anytime between 10:00am and 1:00pm.
+The competing artists will be arriving with their paints and equipment at the Britannia Shipyards site at 9:00am.
+A virtual random draw is made to determine where each of them will be painting.
+Artists will begin with staggered time windows, the first group starting at 9:30 a.m. followed by two more 30 minutes apart.
+Spectators can watch the artists in action around the village anytime between 10:00am and 1:30pm.

 Where exactly will the artists be?